dmccreary/ekg-book/docs/glossary.md

 <br/>See Also: [W2C SKOS Referecnce](https://www.w3.org/2009/08/skos-reference/skos.html)

 #### Sustainability
 The ability for a team of developers to maintain the code that supports an enterprise knowledge graph in the face of changes to the data model.
-The key measure is to avoide problems related to rewriting graph queries when small changes are made to the graph data model.
+The key measure is to avoid problems related to rewriting graph queries when small changes are made to the graph data model.
+<br/>See also: The Jenga Tower Story

+#### Systems Thinking
+A way of looking at problems in terms of components that interact with each other over time using direct connections, indirection connections and both positive and negative feedback cycles.
+Systems Thinking forces us to think broadly about how our enterprise knowledge graphs interact with external systems.
+Systems thinking also helps us see the unintended consequences of our actions.

 #### Temporal Modeling
 The process of modeling time in a data model.
 Modeling time can be complex when the requirements of a system require you to be able to recreate detailed reports as they were at a prior point in time.
-Termporal modeling includes the concept of versioning and [bitemporal modeling](#bitermporal-modeling)
+Temporal modeling includes the concept of versioning and [bitemporal modeling](#bitermporal-modeling)

 #### Triple Store
 A purpose-built database for the storage and retrieval of RDF triples through semantic queries.
 Triple stores are not used in most enterprise graphs due to their lack of [sustanability](#sustanability) due to problems with [Reification](#Reification).